-In the third year you are required to present a poster in the DPhil Poster Competition that is held in Hilary Term.
+In the third year you are required to present a poster in the Department's DPhil Poster Symposium and Competition that is held in Hilary Term.
 One poster per student should be submitted, on a topic associated with your research, either in the category of 'public understanding of science' or in the category of a 'standard scientific conference'.
 For each category there will be a prize of £200 for the best poster, sponsored by the Ironmongers' Company and by Rolls Royce respectively.
 The poster competition also provides an opportunity to socialise with your peers whilst finding out more about their latest research.
 You may submit a poster which you have displayed at a conference if you so wish as long as it is appropriate (please check with your supervisor if you have any doubts).
 You will be asked to participate in peer review of two posters authored by your fellow students and in return will receive comments on your poster from two other students.
 The thought that you give to presenting your work as a clear scientific story in your poster should aid you when you come to write your thesis.

-By Monday of 4th week HT you must submit to Marion Beckett three copies of your poster on A3 size paper.
+By noon on Monday of 3rd week HT you must submit to Marion Beckett four copies of your poster on A3 size paper and e-mail to her a pdf of this A3 version.
 These copies will be sent to the judges to shortlist 10 finalists for the prizes in advance of the poster session itself.
 The winners will be decided on the day, after the judges have looked at the full-size A0 posters.
-(If you miss the 4th week deadline you will not be eligible for the competition, but will still be required to show a poster in 6th week.)
+(If you miss the 4th week deadline you will not be eligible for the competition, but will be required to show a poster in 6th week.)

-2.5 CAVEAT
+4.5 CAVEAT

 A hard and fast timetable for the successful completion of a DPhil project is, of course, not possible, given the unpredictability of creative research.
 The DPhil Diary suggests that you should have applied for confirmation of DPhil status by the beginning of your third year and that you should have started writing six months before your 3 or 31⁄2 year funded period has expired.
 These times should be taken as a guide illustrating what is generally required in order to submit within time.
-Part of the purpose of the Project Management Scheme is to enable students themselves to monitor their own progress and to flag-up to their supervisor and the Department a warning signal as soon as they feel that their DPhil schedule is slipping (see section 5).
+Part of the purpose of the Project Management Scheme is to enable students themselves to monitor their own progress and to flag-up to their supervisor and the Department a warning signal as soon as possible if they feel that their DPhil schedule is slipping (see section 5).
 If you are not devoting most of your effort to thesis writing at the 36 month milestone, you should arrange to meet with the Director of Graduate Studies to discuss your progress.

-2.6 DPHIL STUDENTS FUNDED BY AN EPSRC CDT (4 year DPhil programme)
+4.6 OXFORD MATERIALS DPHIL STUDENTS FOLLOWING AN EPSRC CDT (4 year DPhil) PROGRAMME